CU-ECEN-5823/ecen5823-courseproject-DhruvHMehta/README.md

 * [Assignment Questions](#assignmentquestions)

 ## Description
-Assignment files to blink LED0 in four energy modes:
+Assignment files to schedule a temperature reading from the Si7021 (I2C Temperature and Humidity) sensor every 3 seconds.
-EM0, EM1, EM2 and EM3.
-The energy profiler is used to find the current consumption in each mode.
+Logged temperature values can be displayed on a terminal emulator program on a PC.

 ## Assignment Questions
-Answers to assignment questions can be found in the [Assignment2-ManagingEnergyModes](https://github.com/CU-ECEN-5823/ecen5823-assignment2-DhruvHMehta/blob/main/questions/Assignment2-ManagingEnergyModes.md) file.
+Answers to assignment questions can be found in the [Assignment3-I2CLoadPowerManagement](https://github.com/CU-ECEN-5823/ecen5823-assignment3-DhruvHMehta/blob/main/questions/Assignment3-I2CLoadPowerManagement) file.